JackBenny39/SimpleTest/README.md

 ![Eclipse Choose Branches](/images/eclipse5.png)

+Note: Uncheck the default to then choose your own Git repo address (the one you just created above).
+Typically do not want the workspace and the Git version control directory to be the same.

 ![Eclipse Local Repo Location](/images/eclipse6.png)

+SimpleTest is now one of the Git Repositories!

 ![Eclipse Local Repo Location](/images/eclipse7.png)

 ### Step 3: Add project to Eclipse Workspace
-1. File > New> PyDev Project
+1. File > New > PyDev Project

 ![Eclipse Local Repo Location](/images/eclipse8.png)

-Note: Uncheck the default to then choose your own Git repo address (the one you just created above).
-Typically do not want the workspace and the Git version control directory to be the same.